-Future development may impact wooded areas (approximately 53 acres; 0.5 percent) of the AUAR area which may provide suitable roosting habitat for the NLEB.
-Adverse impacts to the NLEB are not anticipated due to the lack of documented roosts or hibernacula within and in the vicinity of the AUAR area, and future development would primarily impact areas with spare trees.
-Wooded areas along the Red River are planned to remain park/open space land and would not be developed based on the maximum development scenario.
+Although a limited area (16.91 acres; <1 percent) of the AUAR area may provide suitable roosting habitat for the NLEB and up to five acres of tree clearing are anticipated for the Project, adverse impacts to the NLEB are not anticipated due to the lack of documented roosts or hibernacula within and in the vicinity of the AUAR area, and the lack of contiguous forested habitat.
 It is recommended that tree clearing occur during the bat inactive season of November 15 to March 31.
 While impacts are not anticipated from the Project, climate change is anticipated to impact this species.
 Based on the climate discussion in Item 7, the state of Minnesota is getting warmer and wetter.
-These changes in temperature and precipitation may influence the NLEB's available suitable roosting and foraging habitat, as well as prey availability (USFWS 2022b)35.
-Although a less significant stressor compared to white-nose syndrome, climate change variables may negatively affect the NLEB36.
+These changes in temperature and precipitation may influence the NLEB's available suitable roosting and foraging habitat, as well as prey availability (USFWS 2022b)36.
+Although a less significant stressor compared to white-nose syndrome, climate change variables may negatively affect the NLEB37.